b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 sco(s)
 ```

+The problem here is not Julia (go ahead, try `(0.1 * 3) == 0.3` in another
+programming language), but computers in general.
+The result is `false` since
-It is `false` since float numbers cannot be represented exactly in binary (for
+float numbers cannot be represented exactly in binary (for technical details
-techinical details see [this StackOverflow's
+see [this StackOverflow's
 thread](https://stackoverflow.com/questions/8604196/why-0-1-3-0-3)).
 This is how
 my computer sees `0.1 * 3`